skafos/example-ml-apps/TensorFlow/tflite/ios/app/README.md

 ## Overview
 This is an example iOS application that uses a [TensorFlow Lite](https://tensorflow.org/lite) model.
 Specifically, the app uses an [Image classification](https://www.tensorflow.org/lite/models/image_classification/overview) machine learning model to continuously classify whatever it sees from the device's back camera.
 The model runs on the device itself, which is necessary for optimal user experience.

 This app was based on [TensorFlow's example](https://github.com/tensorflow/examples/tree/master/lite/examples/image_classification/ios), but the **[Skafos iOS Framework](https://github.com/skafos/ios)** has been integrated to deliver model updates over-the-air.

-### Model
-For details about the default model used in this app example, visit [the Image classification page provided by TensorFlow](https://www.tensorflow.org/lite/models/image_classification/overview).

-In the `model-building/` section of this repo, [you can train a replacement model](https://github.com/skafos/example-ml-apps/tree/master/TensorFlow/tflite/ios/model-building) for this image classifier that can be delivered using Skafos.

-### Requirements
+## Requirements

 *   Device with iOS 12.0 or above
 *   Xcode 10.0 or above